Booking Cruise Excursions: Cruise Line vs. Independent

 Once your cruise is booked, you’ll need to make some other important decisions, such as whether or not to book excursions at your ports of call and if you partake in these activities, whether you should book excursions on your own or directly through the cruise lines.
 Unless you’re a “get off at port and wander around on your own” type of person, you might want to think ahead and plan for what you’ll do on those days, which may involve booking cruise excursions.

-Each port is different, so you’ll want to do some research (like my extensive series of port-specific posts).
+Each port is different, so you’ll want to do some research (like my extensive series of port-specific guides).
 Doing some research about the ports of call on your itinerary will be immensely helpful.
 It will maximize your cruise experience.
-You’ll also want to read reviews like these before booking anything.
-Doing it will help you ensure a well-rated experience with a reputable tour operator.
+You’ll also want to read reviews before booking anything, which will help you ensure a well-rated experience with a reputable tour operator.

 Choosing the Right Approach